|

 15.4.03

+I work with poets.
 I've got a whole long thing I could post, but it was sent via store email, so I'm reluctant to post it to an outside source.
 Point is, I work with poets.

 Posted at 2:08 PM